Gayatrimurali/GitHub-Advanced-Security-with-Azure-DevOps/Labs/Module1.md

 1. Advanced Security and Push Protection are now enabled.
 You can also onboard Advanced Security at [Project-level](https://learn.microsoft.com/en-us/azure/devops/repos/security/configure-github-advanced-security-features?view=azure-devops&tabs=yaml#project-level-onboarding) and [Organization-level](https://learn.microsoft.com/en-us/azure/devops/repos/security/configure-github-advanced-security-features?view=azure-devops&tabs=yaml#organization-level-onboarding) as well.

-### Task 3: Update the pipeline and create pull request
+## Update the pipeline and create pull request

 In this task, you will remove the azure deployment task codes from the pipeline.